goto40/itemlang/README.md

 # Custom interface definition language

 This is an example of custom interface definition language.
-An example model is given in the file "example.myidl" and "types.myidl".
+It mainly tagrets C++.

 ## Rough outline